164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Pearson, the world’s largest education company, provides a range of education products and services that help people everywhere aim higher and fulfil their true potential.
 The company has been 'climate neutral' since 2009, an approach it has renewed and refreshed every subsequent year.
 As part of that commitment it has a policy to only purchase the electricity it uses in its buildings from renewable sources, something it first achieved in 2012 and has maintained ever since - making it 100% renewable.

 P&G serves consumers around the world with one of the strongest portfolios of trusted, quality, leadership brands.
 The P&G community includes operations in approximately 70 countries worldwide.
-Based in the US, the company has a short-term goal to source 30% of its energy from renewable by 2020 with a long-term goal to power its plants with 100% renewable energy.
+Based in the US, the company has a short-term goal to source 20% of its electricity from renewables by 2020 with a long-term goal to power its plants with 100% renewable electricity by 2030.

 Belgian telecommunications company Proximus has already met its RE100 goal of sourcing 100% of its electricity from renewable energy – a decision that was taken to support its carbon emission reduction strategy.
 The switch to renewables is helping the company to work to sustantially reduce its carbon emissions.

-RELX Group is a publishing and information company, operating in the science, medical, legal, risk, marketing, financial, and business sectors.
-The company has set a RE100 goal to source 100% renewable energy by 2020, with an interim target of 50% by 2015.
+RELX Group is a global provider of information and analytics for professional and business customers across industries.
+It operate in four major market segments: Scientific, Technical & Medical; Risk & Business Analytics; Legal; and Exhibitions.
+The company has set a RE100 goal to source 100% renewable energy by 2020, with an interim target of 70% by 2017.

 Salesforce is a CRM software solutions and enterprise cloud computing company that believes the cloud should be powered by clean sources of energy.
-Salesforce is committed to increasing the percentage of renewable energy powering its global operations and reaching its goal of sourcing 100% of renewable electricity.
+Salesforce is committed to increasing the percentage of renewable energy powering its global operations and reaching its goal of sourcing 100% renewable electricity by 2022.

 SAP is a multinational enterprise software corporation based in Germany that strives to ‘help the world run better and improve people’s lives through use of their services.
 The company has already reached its RE100 goal of powering all facilities and data centers by 100% renewable electricity in 2014.